Please help support National Carry A Tune Week.

 Musicians -- are encouraged to perform at least one American tune in commemoration of

-National Carry A Tune Week in their concerts or online.
+National Carry A Tune Week in their concerts, online or at any event.

-Teachers -- are urged to choose one to six American tunes for that week to assign to their students for them to find out about them.
+Teachers -- are requested to choose one to six American tunes for that week to assign to their students for them to find out about them and sing or play them in class.

 Listeners -- are asked to play one or six favorite American tune during this week at home, in your car, while exercising or walking, or any other appropriate place.